vegaprotocol/specs/protocol/0065-FTCO-floating_point_consensus.md

 We will call each such value a **"state variable"**.
 Currently state variables exist on market level, however in the future some of them could be moved to risk-universe level.
 State variable value nominated by a single node will be called a **"candidate value"**, whereas a state variable value that has successfully gone through the consensus mechanism and is to be used by each of the nodes will be called a **"consensus value"**.

 Each state variable will be represented as a key-tolerance-value triple.
 The key will be a `string`.
 The tolerance will be a `decimal` which will be provided by the quant library producing this and must be *deterministic* (ie it is either hard coded in the library or produced without floating point arithmetic).
 The value will be a single `floating-point`, this will be provided by the quant library as a result of some floating point calculation.
 State variables will be bundled together by the event that triggered their update.

 ### Default values & initialisation

 Each state variable must have a default value specified (can be hardcoded for now).

 Default risk factors are to be `1.0` for futures (so until a value has been calculated and agreed all trades are over-collateralised) with a tolerance of `1e-6`.
 Risk factor calculation should be triggered as soon as market is proposed.

 Default probability of trading should be `100` ticks on either side of best bid and best ask with probability of trading for each one them equal to the default value of probability of trading between best bid and best ask as per [0034-PROB-prob_weighted_liquidity_measure](./0034-PROB-prob_weighted_liquidity_measure.ipynb).
 As soon as there is the auction uncrossing price in the opening auction an event should be triggered to calculate the probabilities of trading using the indicative uncrossing price as an input.
 Tolerance should be set to `1e-6`.

-Default price monitoring bounds should be calculated (as a decimal point calc directly in core) as `10%` on either side of the indicative uncrossing price and used as default.
+Default price monitoring bounds should be calculated (as a decimal point calculation directly in core) as `10%` on either side of the indicative uncrossing price and used as default.
 As soon as an indicative uncrossing price is available calculate the real bounds using the full risk model + consensus mechanism.
 Tolerance should be set to `1e-6`.

 The market should *not* leave the opening auction if any of the the risk factors, probabilities of trading or price monitoring bounds haven't passed at least one round of resolution as this would indicate a badly specified market.